HITS-AIN/FPW.jl/README.md

 # FPW.jl

-Note: This package is also available [here](https://github.com/ngiann/FastParzenWindows.jl/).
+*Note*: This package is also available [here](https://github.com/ngiann/FastParzenWindows.jl/).
 The present repo serves merely as a placeholder under the HITS-AIN organisation and will be sporadically updated.

 ## ℹ What is this?